Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 Here's the basic process we went through to convert our money, once we had our Aussie bank account opened:

 3. Convert your money online or over the phone.
-You can do this at any time between 7:30AM Monday and midnight Friday (New Zealand time).
-Pay the New Zealand dollars you are converting into the Currency Online bank account (instructions are given on the confirmation of your currency exchange contract).
-You can pay the NZ dollars online if you have online banking, or simply credit the Currency Online account using phone banking or at a branch if you don't.
+It’s really fast to do this online.
+Pay the New Zealand dollars you are converting using a credit card or by online bank transfer into the XE bank account (instructions are given on the confirmation of your currency exchange contract).

 4. Your Australian dollars will appear in your bank account, less any telegraphic transfer (TT) fees the bank has charged you to receive the funds.